NHRC notice to UP govt over death of 19-year-old migrant worker due to hunger

-The NHRC has observed that it is not the first time that it has come across such an incident relating to painful conditions of the migrant laborers, their illness, delivery of babies on roads, and their deaths during their journey back home in the wake of the COVID-19-induced lockdown.
-The rights panel, in a statement, said it has issued a notice to the chief secretary of Uttar Pradesh after taking suo motu cognizance of a media report that a 19-year-old migrant died in Saharanpur due to hunger after walking six days covering 350 kilometres from Ludhiana.
+The rights panel has observed that it is not the first time that it has come across such an incident relating to painful conditions of the migrant labourers, their illness, delivery of babies on roads and their deaths during their journey back home in the wake of the COVID19-induced lockdown.
+The NHRC, in a statement, said it has issued a notice to the chief secretary of Uttar Pradesh after taking suo motu cognisance of a media report that 19-year-old Kumar died in Saharanpur due to hunger after walking six days covering 350 kilometres from Ludhiana.

 He was headed for his home in Hardoi in Uttar Pradesh, it said.
+The report sought from the state government in four weeks is expected to provide details about the present status of the migrant labourers of Uttar Pradesh stuck in different states, who are willing to come back to their native places and the steps being taken to ensure their smooth journey back home, the statement said.

+It further observed that there are media reports that the government of Uttar Pradesh has directed to provide shaded shelter, food and drinking water to the migrant labourers at toll plazas on national highways and in the buses they will travel.
+However, it seems that the announcements made by government agencies are not being implemented on the ground due to which the migrant labourers are still suffering, the statement added.

 - READ MORE ON: